architect/arc.codes/src/views/docs/en/guides/extend/plugins.md

 }
 ```

+The above example returns three variables that would be provided at runtime: `bucketName`, `accessKey` and `secretKey`.
+Depending on whether the plugin executes in a local development environment context via [`sandbox`][sandbox] or in a pre-`deploy` context via [`deploy`][deploy], the contents of these credentials would differ:

+- The `secretKey` and `accessKey` variables would contain hard-coded values when running locally in [`sandbox`][sandbox] (both would have a value of `S3RVER`).
+These hard-coded values could be used by the plugin author when implementing the [`sandbox.start`](#sandbox.start) method to provide a seamless local development experience.
-Note that when running locally in [`sandbox`][sandbox], we provide some dummy set of credentials that the plugin hard-codes (and could check for when implementing the plugin [`sandbox.start`](#sandbox.start) method).
-Otherwise, when running in a pre-`deploy` context, we return CloudFormation JSON pointing to credentials the plugin added via the plugin's implemented [`package`](#package) method.
+- The `secretKey` and `accessKey` variables are CloudFormation JSON referencing a set of credentials called `MyS3BucketCreds` when running in a pre-`deploy` context.
+These dynamic values reference pre-existing CloudFormation Resources which would be implemented by the author in the plugin's [`package`](#package) method.

 The variables are namespaced on the [`@architect/functions`' `services()`][services] returned object under a property equalling the plugin name; check out the [`services`][services] documentation for more details.

-#### Example Service Discovery Usage With `@architect/functions`
+#### Example service discovery usage with `@architect/functions`

 How would a plugin consumer use these variables at runtime in their own application?
-Let's take a look at the below example, which builds upon the S3 Bucket example from the above previous section.
+Let's take a look at the below example, which builds upon the S3 Bucket example from the previous section.
 It demonstrates one possible [`@http`][http] GET route implementation rendering a form allowing a user to upload to the plugin-generated S3 Bucket:

 ```javascript
 let arc = require('@architect/functions')